zubair74/zubair74/README.md

 ### Hi there 👋
 ### I am a full stack developer
-### 🌱 I’m currently learning: Currently working on react and nodejs
+### Experties: React Js, Node Js, Express Js and MongoDB
 ### 📫 How to reach me: zubairanis74@gmail.com